1. They Take Your Call (and Really Listen)

 3. They Don’t Set You Up to Fail (They Help Cushion the Fall)

-Bosses who stack the deck for you to not succeed are just hurting the company (and themselves).
+Bosses who stack the deck for you to fail are just hurting the company (and themselves).
 It’s better for the boss to try to understand what will help an employee to succeed, and to make changes in their team to best suit everyone’s skillset.
 If a boss isn’t clear on the objectives of a task, then they can’t be mad when they’re not met.
 Clear communication of goals makes sure that everyone has the right finish line in mind.
 But if things go off the rails, great bosses make sure that they carry out a postmortem that doesn’t make everyone think the sky is falling.
 There are always lessons to be learned, even from failure.

 4. They Steer the Ship, Instead of Jumping It